cabforum/servercert/docs/BR.md

 ### 1.3.2 Registration Authorities

-With the exception of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control), [Section 3.2.2.5](#3225-authentication-for-an-ip-address), and [Section 3.2.2.8](#3228-caa-records) the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32-initial-identity-validation) requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32-initial-identity-validation).
+With the exception of [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control), [Section 3.2.2.5](#3225-authentication-for-an-ip-address), and (effective 2024-05-15) [Section 3.2.2.8](#3228-caa-records) the CA MAY delegate the performance of all, or any part, of [Section 3.2](#32-initial-identity-validation) requirements to a Delegated Third Party, provided that the process as a whole fulfills all of the requirements of [Section 3.2](#32-initial-identity-validation).

 Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA SHALL contractually require the Delegated Third Party to: